Jacob City Horse Tram

 January 24, 1876

 The Hidden Treasure mine awarded a contract to the freight company Fuller & Chamberlain to haul ore from the mine, down to the Waterman smelter in Stockton.
-The mine had paid $4,300 in the tolls to Matt Gisborn, at $3.00 per team for the use of his road.
+The mine had paid $4,300 in the tolls to Matt Gisborne, at $3.00 per team for the use of his road.
 (Utah Weekly Miner, January 24, 1876)

 It was a long trip by wagon from Dry Canyon to the end of line for the railroad as it was building west from Salt Lake City, along the south shore of Great Salt Lake and into the Tooele Valley.
 In February 1875, the railroad was at Lake Point, then in March it reached Halfway House (today's Mills Junction) where it remained for a year.
 In March 1876, grading began to extend the railroad from Halfway House to the planned tunnel through the Stockton Bar.
 The tracks reached Tooele in early August 1877, and Terminus in early September.
-Terminus remained as the end of track for another 25 years, until it was bypassed in 1902 by the standard gauge Lemaington Cutoff.
+Terminus remained as the end of track for another 25 years, until it was bypassed in 1902 by the standard gauge Leamington Cutoff.

 June 3, 1876

 "During the past week, Captain Wilder has been busy surveying the Hidden Treasure toll or ore road from Jacobs City to the mouth of Dry Canyon, or Silver Gate City.
-They find the route surveyed practible, and with a grade less than the Gisborn toll road.
+They find the route surveyed practicable, and with a grade less than the Gisborn toll road.
 It is also a much shorter outlet into the valleys.
-The Hidden Treasure Company's tramway will extend from teh mouth of their tunnel and terminate at their ore house, just in the rear of Jacobs City.
+The Hidden Treasure Company's tramway will extend from the mouth of their tunnel and terminate at their ore house, just in the rear of Jacobs City.
 It is about 1,200 feet in length."
 (Salt Lake Tribune, June 3, 1876)

 March 10, 1877

 "In consequence of the inclement weather, work on the horse tramway has been temporarily suspended.
 I am informed that this tramway will be extended around the Mahogany Hill, to further facilitate the shipment of ore from the Queen of the Hills, Flavilla, Hershal and other mines, located in that region of mineral wealth; making the circuit of the environs of Jacob City.
 This very feasible enterprise is marked with considerable dalliance.
 However, it is currently reported that another carrot cruncher will be employed in rushing the grading to a speedy completion.
 Every little helps, we must all agree."
-(Salt Lake Tribune, March 10, 1877)
+(Salt Lake Tribune, March 10, 1877, research by Matt Mihalo)

 June 30, 1877

 "There is a connection with this mine [Hidden Treasure in Dry Canyon] in course of construction, an inclined plane 1,100 to 1,200 feet in length, which will connect with the horse tramway at Jacobs City.
 The latter is the combined enterprise of Messrs.
 Meredith & Ayres.
 This tramway, when complete, will extend to the mouth or entrance of Dry Canyon, and is intended to convey all classes of freight to and from this camp, at much reduced rates, to say nothing of the extortionate toll gotten rid of on the Gisborn grade.
-This enterprise will render the removal of ores from the above mine [Hidden Treasure] cheap and easy, as they will be carried from the lower workings to the entrance of the canyon on parallel rails.
+This enterprise will render the removal of ores from the above [Hidden Treasure] mine cheap and easy, as they will be carried from the lower workings to the entrance of the canyon on parallel rails.
 A little more push upon the tramway would enable the company to ship ore before snow flies, besides giving them the hang of angles and aiding them in locating the exact point under cover."
 (Salt Lake Tribune, June 30, 1877)

 John B. Meredith and George Ayres were the principals behind the organization of the Oquirrh Railway, on August 9, 1877.
 The purpose of the company was "To build, own and operate a railway from near the head of Dry Canyon in Tooele County to a junction with the Utah Western Railway at or near the Basin Ranch in said county, together with a branch running from a convenient point on said railway near the mouth of Dry Canyon to a point in East Canyon near Ophir City, a total length of about 20 miles"